vladirez33/Crack-RSA/README.md

 Then, generates the public key using the private key.
 After that, get the public key components: modulus and and exponent.
-With only this information, we are supposed to get the private key Use msieve to factorize n, a big number, Msive is an implementation of the fastest factorization algorithm known today, GNFS.
-If successful, we have p and q.
+With only this information, we are supposed to get the private key If successful, we have p and q.
 Finally, compares the found key with the original to verify success